advits4/AS_12052022/README.md

 ## Starting the application

+Ideal environment to run this application would be by using uvicorn and npm.
 To start the backend server use following command in the root folder containing main.py

 ```bash
 uvicorn main:app --reload